-The Division of Environmental and Ecological Engineering (EEE) at Purdue is planning to launch a EEE graduate program for both MS and PhD candidates.
-We hope to have the first students enter the program in the Fall of 2015.
-Questions on this degree program should be addressed to email@example.com.
+The Division of Environmental and Ecological Engineering (EEE) at Purdue is launching a graduate program at both the MS and PhD levels.
+The first students will enter the program in Fall of 2016.
+Questions on the graduate program should be addressed to email@example.com.

 Environmental Engineering empowers students to serve people and the planet.
 Environmental engineers are responsible for designing drinking water and wastewater treatment systems, improving air quality, fostering sustainable development, and developing sustainable technologies that conserve natural resources.
 In 2008 the National Academy of Engineering announced 14 “Grand Challenges of Engineering.”
 Of these 14 Grand Challenges, 6 are explicitly environmental in scope.